sachinm001/PaaS-Serverless-Arch/Hands-on lab/03-Integrate-API-Management-with-Your-Azure-Functions.md

     ![](media/ex3task6img6.png)

-1. Now refresh the page and will find the details of the fetch data of **LicensePlate**.
+1. Refresh the page, and you will find the details of the fetched data for **LicensePlate**.

     ![](media/ex3task6img7.png)